-Once you have been nominated by your University, your next step will be to complete a UNL Exchange Application and submit supporting documents.
-These documents include:
+Once you have been nominated by your home University, your next step will be to complete a UNL International Non-Degree Student Application and submit the required supporting documents.
+These supporting documents include:

 - Home University Academic Documents